naskarsourjya/icb_mpc/README.md

 # Week 12

 Ensure when confidence = 1, cqr does not branch out and algo is equivalent to nominal mpc.
+Done.

 Reduce constraints only for states which are violated.
+Done.

 Discuss mpc cloning problem (tvp initialisation issue): Sol: reinit mpc in every make step.
 Have a new stepoint state instead of tvp.
+Done

+# Week 13

 adding random points in between (monte carlo style)

-Collect data nmpc vs robust mpc.
-Hyperparameter tuning.

-# Week 13
 If the bounds are too outside, the lbx may go above ubx.
 Should we have an upper limit for the adjustment factor?
 I am thinking about multiplying probability values with the states, because generally the states with the lower probability values are the ones which go further away from the boundary.

+Collect data nmpc vs robust mpc.
+Hyperparameter tuning.

 ## todo